rjdudley/architecture/modeling_tools.md

 A free and open source modelling tool to create ArchiMate models and sketches.
 Used by hundreds of Enterprise Architects throughout the world.

+<a href="http://argouml.tigris.org/" target="_blank">ArgoUML</a>

+ArgoUML is the leading open source UML modeling tool and includes support for all standard UML 1.4 diagrams.

 ## Data Modeling

 <a href="http://www.sqlpower.ca/page/architect" target="_blank">SQL Power Architect - Community Edition</a>